mojaloop/documentation/docs/community/contributing/consequential-change-process.md

        responsibility to maintain a coherent roadmap for our technology and will guide you on the most appropriate way to achieve your business objectives within the Mojaloop context.
 The Product Council may consult the Design Authority as part of this process.
-    2. You should be able to explain how your change will be implemented, which existing components will be affected and your designs for any new components.
-Your designs should be presented, as a minimum, as UML sequence diagrams showing each significant component involved in your usecase(s) and how they interact to achieve your desired outcomes.
+    2. You should be able to explain how your change will be implemented, which existing components will be affected, how they need to change and your designs for any new components.
+You should present, as a minimum:
+        1. UML sequence diagrams showing each significant component involved in your usecase(s) and how they interact to achieve your desired outcome(s).
 You should make sure to include error cases as well as "normal" expected behaviours.
+        2. Full details of any third-party components you will use as part of your implementation.
+        3. Full details of any changes to existing components highlighting the differences between current behaviours and your desired changed and/or new behaviours.
     3. Your assigned Design Authority members will likely ask lots of questions in order to fully understand your proposal and its context.
 2. Your assigned design authority member(s) will help you identify any other potentially impacted contributors, teams or